saschanaz/EventPromise/README.md

 EventPromise
 ============

-Listen events more easily with promises.
+Listen events more easily with Promises.

 # API